 If all is well and you are offered a hat in the hospital, explain instead that you would rather hold your baby skin-to-skin, and let your body help regulate your baby’s temperature and prevent PPH.
 Your baby should be placed directly on your chest, skin-to-skin, with a warm blanket placed over the two of you to help you maintain body heat.
 Now, lie back, relax, and enjoy that gorgeous new baby smell whilst nature takes care of the rest.

-The precious moments right after birth are very important, and should be an undisturbed as possible.
+The precious moments right after birth are very important and should be undisturbed as possible.
 It’s the beginning of an attachment, a momentous and important moment that you will never, ever get back.